1. What is Urban Studies?

 2. What's the major like?
 What kinds of classes will I take?

-First, you will take three urban-focused courses in either Anthropology, Economics, History, Political Science, or Sociology (pick three, take one from each).
+First, you will take Introduction to Urban Studies.
+Followed by three urban-focused courses in either Anthropology, Economics, History, Political Science, or Sociology and Demography, Engineering, Environment and Sustainability, Public Health and Africana Studies (pick three, take one from each.)
 These are called the 'A' courses, and they form the introductory foundation of the Urban Studies curriculum.
 Choose any 'A' course that sparks your interest, but you need to take at least two 'A' courses before your junior year.

-You will also take at least one urban-focused course outside of those five disciplines (we call that a 'B' course), as well as one course in a method of quantitative or qualitative analysis (a 'C' course), at some point during your college career.
+You will also take at least one humanities course with an urban-focus outside of those five disciplines (we call that a 'B' course), as well as one course in a methods of analysis (a 'C' course), at some point during your college career.
 We make lists of approved A/B/C courses and post them on our website at the top of each semester.

 Each Urban Studies major chooses a "specialization" in a specific academic discipline, such as Anthropology, Architecture, Economics, History, Political Science, Psychology, or Sociology, to name a few.
 You will take five courses in your chosen academic concentration, over the course of your college career, in order to graduate with a depth of knowledge in the methodologies and disciplinary concerns of a specific field.

-In your junior year, you will take two small seminars (only 16 majors per section) called the Junior Colloquia.
-The first Colloquium is a historical course focusing on the rise of the modern American city over the past two centuries.
-The second Colloquium explores contemporary urban issues.
+In your junior year, you will take one small seminar (only 16 majors per section) called, 'Shaping the Modern City.'
+This is a historical course focusing on the rise of the modern American city over the past two centuries.

 In your senior year, you will take a year-long Senior Seminar course in which you will devise and develop a substantial "capstone" project featuring your own original research.